Dusky dolphin: Foraging

 Dusky dolphins mainly feed on fish and squid.
 Fish species eaten include anchovies, lantern fish, pilchards, sculpins, hakes, horse mackerel, hoki, and red cod; the squids they prey on include those of the genera Nototodarus, Todarodes, and Loligo.
 Dusky dolphins are generally coordinated hunters, and their flexible foraging strategies can change depending on the environment.
-In the Kaikōura Canyon, where deep oceanic waters meet the coast, they forage at night in deep scattering layers.
+In the Kaikōura Canyon, where deep oceanic waters meet the coast, they forage at night in layers of scattered organisms.
 Dolphins travel to the hunting site individually and form groups when in the layer.
 The number of individuals in these groups ranges up to five members and decreases to single dolphins as the layer descends down the water column.

 In San Jorge Gulf, between October and January, and Admiralty Bay, between August and November, dusky dolphins herd schools of fish into bait balls during the day.
 They use the water surface as a barrier for the fish as they circle around them. and may also scare them with sound or by flashing their white bellies.
 The larger the group, the more effective dolphins are in herding the school.
 These hunts may also involve other species, including other dolphins, seabirds, sharks, and pinnipeds.
 Common dolphins seem to participate in herding with dusky dolphins.
 By contrast, pinnipeds, sharks, and other predatory fish take food without helping in the hunt, and foraging by diving birds like gannets can make herding more strenuous for dolphins.
 From May to October in San Jorge Gulf and between May and July at Admiralty Bay, dusky dolphins hunt deeper below the surface.